EII-Tokyo/aloha-2.0/README.md

 # Instructions

-This codebase is forked from the [Interbotix ALOHA repo](https://github.com/Interbotix/aloha), and contains teleoperation and dataset collection and evaluation tools for the Stationary ALOHA kits.
+This codebase is copied from the [Interbotix ALOHA repo 2.0 branch](https://github.com/Interbotix/aloha/tree/2.0), and contains teleoperation and dataset collection and evaluation tools for the Stationary ALOHA kits.

 # Quick Start